-- accurate recording all details regarding complaints in a Complaints Register, including: - the date and time of the complaint; - the method by which the complaint was made; - any personal details of the complainant which were provided by the complainant or, if no details were provided, a note to that effect; - the nature of the complaint; - the action taken in relation to the complaint, including any follow-up contact with the complainant; and; - if no action was taken, the reasons why no action was taken; - undertaking investigations into the likely cause of the complaint; - assessing and implementing additional control measures, if required; and - monitoring and assessing the effectiveness of the additional controls.
+- the method by which the complaint was made; - any personal details of the complainant which were provided by the complainant or, if no details were provided, a note to that effect; - the nature of the complaint; - the action taken in relation to the complaint, including any follow-up contact with the complainant; and; - if no action was taken, the reasons why no action was taken; - undertaking investigations into the likely cause of the complaint; - assessing and implementing additional control measures, if required; and - monitoring and assessing the effectiveness of the additional controls.

 Records of all complaints will be kept for at least four years after the complaint was made.
 Records will be produced to any authorised officer who asks to see them.
 The Complaints Register will be uploaded to the WCPL website and updated monthly.
-Reporting on all complaints and their resolution will be provided as part of the Annual Report.
+Reporting on all complaints and their resolution will be provided as part of the Annual Review.

-4.3.5 Continued and responsive management of social impacts
+4.3.5 Continued and Responsive Management of Social Impacts

 The actions outlined in Sections 4.3.1 and 4.3.2 will be implemented such that WCM remains responsive to emerging issues as they are identified by the Project's key stakeholders.
 In addition, WCPL will implement a focused social impact monitoring program as outlined in Section 5.

-Table 8 summarises the key actions to be implemented by WCPL between 2018-2033, and from 2030 leading to WCM's closure.
+Table 4-3 summarises the key actions to be implemented by WCPL between 2018-2033, and from 2030 leading to WCM's closure.

 Relationship Actions Timing Stakeholders Wollar community Engagement maintained as agreed with individual residents.
 2018-2033 Wollar community Maintenance of complaints management system and public reporting of results.
-Continue Have a Chat sessions.]
+Wollar community Continue Have a Chat sessions.
 Wollar community Annual liaison with Wollar General Store operator (if and as required) and Australia Post regarding service retention (upon request of the WCM CCC).
-Australia Post Wollar General Store MWRC Early advice regarding workforce ramp- down and housing implications in Wollar.
+Australia Post Wollar General Store MWRC Early advice regarding workforce ramp-down and housing implications in Wollar.
 2025 Wollar community WCM CCC Implement actions that support local transition for WCM's closure (see also Section 4.5).
-2030-2033 MWRC

-Table 8
+2030-2033 MWRC Aboriginal community Continue Native Title and RAP consultative committees including input to SIMP monitoring.
+2018-2033 RAP Committee & Registered Native Title Parties WPA Consider funding applications for community projects in Wollar that support the objectives of this SIMP and coexistence with WCM.
+2018-2033 WPA

-Community and Stakeholder Engagement Actions
+Table 4-3 Community and Stakeholder Engagement Actions